nearform/udaru/README.md

 The Swagger documentation also gives the ability to execute calls to the API and see their results.

-## Testing

-Tests are supplied for the service interface and the Hapi wiring (run `npm test`).

-The test data in the database are going to be reloaded when running `npm test`.

 ## ENV variables to set configuration options